techidaily/site-ios-unlock/source/_posts/unlock-your-disabled-apple-iphone-13-without-itunes-in-5-ways-by-drfone-ios.md

 - Only available on iOS 8.0 to 10.1 and may not work on all devices.
 - Requires an active internet connection, and the Apple iPhone 13 device must be plugged into a power source.

-## FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs

 ### 1\.
 How to Avoid a Disabled iPhone?